MooersLab/writingLogTemplateInOrg/README.md

 }
 ```

+## Some relevant functions in [Mooerslab/mooereslab-functions-el](https://github.com/MooersLab/mooerslab-functions-el)

+This repository contains my collection of useful functions to ease the use of this writing log and org-mode in general.

+- add-periods-to-list
+- org-add-periods-to-list-items
+- org-insert-protocol-file (I now store my protocols in ~/org-roam for fast discovery and recall)
+- region-to-itemized-list-in-org
+- region-to-todos-in-org
+- region-to-itemized-in-latex
+- latex-to-org-list-region
+- region-csv-to-org-table
+- create-org-table-with-caption
+- count-non-blank-lines
+- export-csv-to-sqlite-table (great for creating databases from csv files)
+- export-csv-to-matched-sqlite-table (great for adding data in csv file to existing database)
+- get-citekeys-from-bibtex-file
+- wrap-citekey-and-create-tex-file
+- insert-org-captioned-figure
+- org-convert-checkboxes-to-todos
+- org-move-to-tag
+- append-todo-to-tagged-headline
+- open-new-abibnote-on-citekey
+- split-sentences-into-lines (very useful for splitting the long line of sentences returned from the whisper-file transcription)

 ## Directly related talks
 - [DSW 60-minute talk about scientific writing workflow in Org Mode: November 22, 2024](https://mediasite.ouhsc.edu/Mediasite/Channel/python/watch/cd5641aea892468c894ae31cd151d4671d)